gh0x0st/Invoke-PSObfuscation/readme.md

 I wrote a blog piece for Offensive Security as a precursor into the techniques this tool introduces.
 Before venturing further, consider giving it a read first: https://www.offensive-security.com/offsec/powershell-obfuscation/

+## Dedicated Payloads

+As part of my on going work with PowerShell obfuscation, I am building out scripts that produce dedicated payloads that utilize this framework.
+These have helped to save me time and hope you find them useful as well.
+You can find these within their own folders within this repository.

+1. Get-ReverseShell
+2. Get-DownloadCradle

 ## Components

 Like many other programming languages, PowerShell can be broken down into many different components that make up the executable logic.
 This allows us to defeat signature-based detections with relative ease by changing how we represent individual components within a payload to a form an obscure or unintelligible derivative.